LazyDuchess/TS2-Extender/README.md

 * In winecfg, select the "Libraries" tab.
 Under the "New override for library" dropdown, select wininet and click "Add"

 The mod can be configured via the .ini file.

+## Troubleshooting

+If the mod doesn't work, try deleting the "wininet.dll" file from TSBin, instead putting in the "winmm.dll" file from [here](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) (winmm.dll under Win32, latest release) If it now works, keep the "winmm.dll" file in your TSBin and make sure the "wininet.dll" file is always removed if you download an update.